UmamiAppearance/NoBroCote/README.md

 ## First Steps

 ### Initializing
 To initialize the test runner, a new instance of the main class is getting created.
 Here comes a little peculiarity.
-To tell the main class where the instance is to be found in the filesystem it is getting initialized with ``import.meta.url``.
+To tell the main class where the instance is to be found in the filesystem, it is getting initialized with ``import.meta.url``.
 This is mandatory, as the test file is also imported into the html page for the testing and needs to be located.
 ```js
 const test = new NoBroCode(import.meta.url);
 ```